Running a Sustainable Scenario

 1. If there are contribution overrides for any of the accounts - These will be highlighted in yellow and will block the software from automatically withdrawing from the assets to reach the spending goal.
 You can clear the overrides to allow the software to withdraw from the account.
 (If you don't want Snap to use the funds from a specific account during the Sustainable Scenario, it is easiest to delete that asset from the projections altogether since it is not included as a resource for the retirement projections.)

-2. If there are additional income sources that begin over the projection - If there are new incomes starting in future years (i.e., CPP, OAS, or a pension starting later in the projection) then the software may run a shortfall in the early years and then pay off the accumulated debt in the future once the additional income is available.
-You can reduce the After-Tax spending amount prior to the year where the additional income starts.
+2. If there are additional income sources that begin over the projection - If new incomes are starting in future years (i.e., CPP, OAS, or a pension starting later in the projection) then the software may run a shortfall in the early years and then pay off the accumulated debt in the future once the additional income is available.
+You can reduce the Base Expenses amount before the year when the additional income starts.
 Then run a Sustainable Scenario from that point on.

 4. If there is lump-sum income during the projections - For example, an influx of cash from the sale of a real asset, an inheritance, or an insurance policy payout.
 If one of these occurs within the projection, the sustainable spending amount might be too high before this payout and you would see a shortfall in those earlier years.
-You can reduce the After-Tax spending amount prior to the year where the lump-sum income is received.
+You can reduce the Base Expenses amount before the year when the lump-sum income is received.
 Then run a Sustainable Scenario from that point on.

 Still need help?
 Contact Us Contact Us